komeed/Projects-With-Java/README.md

 Being one of my last projects, this was the first one using java swing for ui instead of ASCII. upon entering input, swing will generate a new window that has the 4x4 matrix with red circle representing starting point and black line representing path.
 To go to next word found, press enter in terminal. <br />
 The solver goes from most letters to least letters.

- - **Word Hunt Solver With Trie:** Used Trie Data Structure to streamline character storage and retrieval and to store the 4x4 matrix as a Trie itself to search and remove trie nodes instead of using visited arrays.
+ - **Word Hunt Solver With Trie:** Used Trie Data Structure to streamline word list storage and retrieval and to store the 4x4 matrix as a Trie itself to search and remove trie nodes instead of using visited arrays.
  - **Word Hunt Solver:** My own implementation for Word Hunt Solver.
 Used DFS and visited arrays (obviously slower & less efficient than Trie).
 Rather than finding all letter combinations possible, in each iteration I checked if the letters combined were found to start any word from my word list.
  #